Photo by Keith Dodrill on Unsplash

 But, we hope these trends inspire you to dig deep into how you design your programs and work to make them more effective.
 Throughout the upcoming year, we’ll be writing further about each trend so make sure to subscribe to our weekly email if you haven’t already!

-You can also download a copy of this blog to save for future reference, review our 2018 trends research here, or check out our 2020 trends research here.
+You can download a copy of this blog to save for future reference, review our 2018 trends research here, or check out our 2020 trends research here.

 - Brandon Hall Group, 2016-17 Training Benchmarking Survey